matrix-org/matrix-android-sdk/README.md

 Bugs / Feature Requests
 -----------------------
 Think you've found a bug?
-Want a new feature on the client?
-Please open an issue on JIRA:

-- Create an account and login to https://matrix.org/jira
-- Navigate to the ``SYAND`` project.
-- Click **Create Issue** - Please be as descriptive as possible, with reproduction steps if possible.

-All issues in JIRA are **public**.
+Please check if an issue does not exist yet, then, if not, open an issue on this Github repo.
+If an issue already exists, feel free to upvote for it.

 Contributing
 ------------
 Want to fix a bug or add a new feature?
-Check JIRA first to see if someone else is handling this issue.
+Check if there is an corresponding opened issue.
 If no one is actively working on the issue, then please fork the ``develop`` branch when writing your fix, and open a pull request when you're ready.
 Do not base your pull requests off ``master``.